Chiral Modes of Giant Superfluid Vortices: Superfluid Effective Theory

 \section{Superfluid Effective Theory}

-We consider Galilean invariant superfluids in $2$ spatial dimensions.
-An important ingredient in the low-energy description of these systems is the Nambu-Goldstone boson $\phi \in \mathbb{S}^1$, which is the phase of the $U(1)$ order parameter.
+We consider Galilean invariant superfluids in two-dimensional space.
+At low energies we may neglect derivatives of the density field, and the low-energy physics of these systems is described in terms of the Nambu-Goldstone boson $\phi \in \mathbb{S}^1$, which is the phase of the $U(1)$ order parameter.
 To the lowest order in derivatives, the effective action is written in terms of $\phi$ via the combination~\cite{Son:2002zn,Son:2005rv} (we set $\hbar=1$ throughout)

-where $m$ is the mass of the microscopic constituents and $V(x)$ is the potential of the trap. $V(x)$ can be viewed as a background gauge field for particle number and hence we can write the effective action as a functional of $X$, valid for any trap.\footnote{More formally, the coupling to the trap is fixed by generalized coordinate invariance \cite{Son:2005rv}.} The static superfluid background is $\phi_{\text{cl}}=\mu t$, where $\mu$ is the chemical potential, and the expectation value of $X$ is $\langle X\rangle=\mu-V(x)$.
+where $m$ is the mass of the microscopic constituents and $V(x)$ is the potential of the trap. $V(x)$ can be viewed as a background gauge field coupled to the particle number current, and hence we can write the effective action as a functional of $X$, valid for any trap.
+In general, the coupling to the trap is fixed by generalized coordinate invariance \cite{Son:2005rv}.
+The static superfluid background is $\phi_{\text{cl}}=\mu t$, where $\mu$ is the chemical potential, and the expectation value of $X$ is $\langle X\rangle=\mu-V(x)$.

 The effective action at low energies is a functional of $X$ with no additional derivatives,

 The effective theory for the fluctuations is obtained by expanding $P(X)$ around the classical background $\langle X\rangle$. $P(X)$ is identified as the thermodynamic pressure at the chemical potential $\langle X\rangle$.
 The particle number and current are given by $\rho=P'(X)$ and $\vec{J}=-P'(X)(\vec\nabla \phi)/m$.